Cognigy/Documentation/docs/ai/deploy/endpoints/content-conversion.md

 Not all of these Endpoints can correctly convert your content to the desired output type.

-The table below shows the [output types](../../build/node-reference/basic/say.md#output-types) that Cognigy can provide for various Endpoints and other components, such as the Interaction Panel, xApp: Show Adaptive Card Node, and Live Agent.
+The table below shows the [output types](../../build/node-reference/basic/say.md#output-types) that Cognigy can provide for various Endpoints and other services, such as the Interaction Panel, xApp: Show Adaptive Card Node, and Live Agent.

 If the Endpoint does not support the selected output type, the system returns a fallback text as a default output.
-The following table shows whether Cognigy.AI will convert the respective output type (+), use the fallback text (-), or indicate that it is not applicable (N/A) to a particular component.
+The following table shows whether Cognigy.AI will convert the respective output type (+), use the fallback text (-), or indicate that it is not applicable (N/A) to a particular service.

 | Component, Endpoint / Output Type | Text | Text with Quick Replies | Gallery | Text with Buttons | List | Audio | Image | Video | JSON/XML | Adaptive Card (including supported versions) |
 |-----------------------------------|------|-------------------------|---------|-------------------|------|-------|-------|-------|----------|----------------------------------------------|